MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Group-Policy-Preferences.md

 If the **Run in logged-on user's security context** option is selected, it changes the security context under which the preference item is processed.
 The preference extension processes preference items in the security context of the logged-on user.
 This allows the preference extension to access resources as the user rather than the computer.
 This can be important when using drive maps or other preferences in which the computer may not have permissions to resources or when using environment variables.
 The value of many environment variables differ when evaluated in a security context other than the logged-on user.

-Group Policy Preference extensions that need to process in the userâ€™s security context, such as Drive Maps and Printers **automatically** switch to the userâ€™s context and do not need you to adjust this setting.
+Group Policy Preference extensions that need to process in the user s security context, such as Drive Maps and Printers **automatically** switch to the user s context and do not need you to adjust this setting.

 ***Remove this item when it is no longer applied***